-Chair yoga is a practice of simple exercises that you can do daily to help move, strengthen and stretch your body while expanding your breath and calming your mind, free from the everyday “chitter-chatter”.
+Chair yoga is a practice of simple exercises that you can do daily to help move, strengthen and stretch your body while expanding your breath and calming your mind, free from the everyday ‘chitter-chatter’.

-The classes will include approximately 40 minutes of yoga including some guided meditation at the end of each class.
-You don’t need to have attended from the very first class, as you can attend your first class at any time.
+We have two classes every week which are structured to offer accessibility for anyone affected by multiple sclerosis (MS).
+Each class is approximately 40 minutes long and includes yoga practice, guided meditation, breathing techniques and central practices at the end of each class.
+You don’t need to have attended classes before, as you can attend your first class at any time.
 Each class is structured in a way that allows each movement to be adapted to suit your level of mobility.

 Please bring with you water, a tea towel and use a firm chair to do the exercise from (e.g. dining chair without arms).

 Please note – The timings of our chair yoga classes change to a later start of 2pm once a month.
 All other classes will be at the usual times listed above, but one class in the month will take place at 2pm and will only include a level one class.